Clobera/FoodTruckProject/README.md

 # Food Truck Project

 ## Description
-This project was done during my second week of my java full stack bootcamp cohort.
+This project was done during my second week of my java full stack bootcamp cohort SD36.
-The program asks a user to input up to 5 food trucks to get a rating. the user enters the name, type of food it is, and what they rate it on a scale from one to 5.
+The program asks a user to input up to 5 food trucks to get a rating.
+The user enters the name, what type of food it is, and what they rate it on a scale from 1 to 5.
+After the user is finished entering the number of food trucks desired(up to 5), the user is prompted to enter another input based on the menu that is displayed.
+That menu provides options to list all of the food trucks entered, the average rating from all food trucks, the highest rated food truck, and finally to quit the program.

 ### What is used:
 <li> Constructors